 Ask God to reveal his love for you

-Sometimes we think of God as being a big mean entity in the sky, yet just the opposite is true.
 God’s love for us—and God’s love for you—is amazing.
-Even his commands, which sometime seem hard, are for our good.
+Even his commands, which sometime may seem hard, are for our good.
 Take a minute to read this Bible study on God’s love for us.
 There’s nothing more strengthening than to bask in God’s love.